olivettigroup/deep-rl-inorganic/README.md

 # Installation Instructions
 - Clone this repository and navigate to it.
 - Create the conda environment for the PGN tasks. `conda env create --name PGN_env --file requirements_PGN.txt`
-- Create the conda environment for the DQN tasks. `conda env create --name DQN_env --file requirements_DQN.txt`
+- For DQN tasks, follow the instructions in the repo linked under `RL_materials_generation` (https://github.com/eltonpan/RL_materials_generation)
 - Create the conda environment for the DING tasks. `conda env create --name DING_env --file requirements_DING.txt`
 - Create the conda environment
 - Switch to the new environment, depending on which notebook you are running. `conda activate <env_name>`